litchipi/litchipi.github.io/_posts/2022-07-08-copyit-until-you-makeit.md

 You need the right lockpicks to pick the right lock, and even if a pick-gun will do, you'll always learn more about the lock by manually locking it.

-That's also why I created [fart](fartcode), a packet interception / edition, which brings nothing more than what Burp has to offer, only that it's my dirty code, and I'm damn proud of it **:D**
+That's also why I created [fart][fartcode], a packet interception / edition, which brings nothing more than what Burp has to offer, only that it's my dirty code, and I'm damn proud of it **:D**